eyeofdata/eyeofdata.github.io/README.md

 eyeofdata.github.io
 ===================

-A Blog for data mining and visualization！
+A blog for data mining and visualization！